XEDGit/memdetect/README.md

    - `--flags flag0 flag...`: Specify flags to use when compiling with gcc

-   - `--include-ext`: Adding this flag will show on the output also the calls to malloc and free from outside your source files (only for Linux)
+   - `--include-ext`: **(only for Linux)** Adding this flag will include in the output the calls to malloc and free from outside your source files

    - `--filter arg`: Specify a string which will filter out results from the wrapper output if `arg` is in the calling function